-In the event a flight has been booked and the student needs to make changes to their flight, the student MUST contact PCI Academics, if it is outside of 72 hours of their scheduled flight time via email at: durteaga@pcitraining.edu or tbaldomino@pcitraining.edu
+In the event a flight has been booked and the student needs to make changes to their flight, the student MUST contact PCI's Academic Advisor-Boot Camp Coordinator or the Vice President of Academics & Career Pathways, if it is outside of 72 hours of their scheduled flight time via email at: durteaga@pcitraining.edu or tbaldomino@pcitraining.edu

-If a student "no-shows" for their booked flight and their ticket is nonrefundable and/or nontransferable, and a new flight is required, the student will be charged \$500.00 to their account with PCI for the cost and fees associated with the new flight.
+In the event that a student is a no-show for their booked flight and their ticket is nonrefundable and/or nontransferable, and a new flight is required, the student will be charged \$500.00 to their account with PCI for the cost and fees associated with the new flight.

-The VP of Academics must pre-approve any travel requests outside of these policies.
+\The Vice President of Academics & Career Pathways must pre-approve any travel requests outside of these policies.